P. Thompson – Cozy Mystery Author

 Dear Mystery Friends, Lucy’s second adventure, Hidden Secrets, takes our narrowboat detective to the honey-stone small town of Burybridge, where ancient Saxon secrets collide with her own family history.
 If you thought mysteries couldn’t get more personal, you’re in for quite a surprise.

 She came to paint the canals.
-She stayed to solve a murder.
+She stayed to uncover a family secret that someone would kill to protect.

-Lucy Harford’s narrowboat journey brings her to Burybridge during the town’s heritage festival, where she discovers something impossible: her late great grandmother’s photograph among wartime heroes.
-Great Gran never mentioned living in Burybridge.
+Lucy Harford’s narrowboat journey brings her to Burybridge during the town’s heritage festival, where she discovers something she never expected: her late great-grandmother’s photograph among wartime heroes.
+Great-Gran never mentioned living in Burybridge.
 She never spoke of the Heritage Preservation Corps.
-She never explained why the Saxon Whetstone—Burybridge’s most valuable artefact—disappeared on her watch.
+She never explained why the Saxon Whetstone — the town’s most treasured artefact — disappeared on her watch.

 FAQ: Hidden Secrets